-The ownership dispute has delayed the opening of dispensaries in Cleveland, Columbus and Akron.
+The ownership dispute has stalled the opening of a number of medical marijuana shops in Cleveland, Columbus and Akron.
 A dispensary in Cleveland had originally expected to open in March.

 The error seems to be a simple overlooked mistake.
-It was first investigated by the pharmacy board in January, after Acreage issued a press release announcing the opening of the Canton dispensary.
+It was first investigated by the pharmacy board in January, after Acreage publicly acknowledged it had opened the Canton dispensary.

 A Technical Oversight of Ohio’s Medical Marijuana Regulations

-Acreage claimed it was providing “expertise, branding and design aesthetics, vendor relationships, and technical know-how” while Greenleaf maintains “operational control,” the company reported in an annual report filed last April.
+Acreage claimed it facilitated “expertise, branding and design aesthetics, vendor relationships, and technical know-how” while Greenleaf oversees “operational control,” the company reported in an annual report filed last April.